-Throughout the last three academic years, the average class size at Maui Community College, Molokai has mostly remained around 15-20 students.
-There were only two instances when the average size dipped slightly to 14.
+Throughout the last five academic years, the average class size of "live" on-site courses at UH Maui College, Molokai has remained mostly around 15-20 students.
+There were only two instances where the average size in externally funded courses dipped slightly below 15.
 With the limited number of general use instructional classrooms at the Molokai Education Center, we are often limited to the number of seats we are allowed to provide on any given night.
-The number of students enrolled in a class is also limited by what the college sets as a standard size for that particular course.